popvasilevlad/flightApp/README.md

 # React with Redux

 Application made using npx create-react-app.
+Simple search for airports app.

 After cloning the repo, run the following command in order to install the dependecies: